What is a Communication Channel? Types,function and components of Communication Channel

 1.Receivers

 A receiver is a collection of electronic components and circuits that accepts the transmitted message from the channel and converts it back to a form understandable by humans.
 Receivers contain amplifi ers, oscillators, mixers, tuned circuits and Filters, and a demodulator or detector that recovers the original intelligence signal from the modulated carrier.
 The output is the original signal, which is then read out or displayed.
-It may be a voice signal sent to a speaker, a video signal that is fed to an LCD screen for
+It may be a voice signal sent to a speaker, a video signal that is fed to an LCD screen for display, or binary data that is received by a computer and then printed out or displayed on a video monitor.

 2.Transceivers